Cicada (character): Powers and abilities

 Cicada has the ability to steal the life-force of other living beings and use it to prolong his own life and regenerate physical damage.
 Cicada is an immortal and cannot die.

 Equipment

 David Hersch carries two hilted blades capable of absorbing the life force of its victims and resurrecting the dead.

 In other media

-Multiple versions of Cicada appear in the fifth season of The Flash:
+Multiple incarnations of Cicada appear in the fifth season of The Flash: